andrewplane/Scraping_challenge/README.md

 ### Andrew Lane
 ### 12/10/2024

-12/3 - Complete part 1 and got started on part 2
+12/3 - Worked through part 1 and started part 2.
+Converting the html table to data rows took some time to figure out.

 12/2 - Set up repo and file structure.
 Test connection from computer to GitHub